 Address Restaurant: Along with other Fethiye restaurants covering this stretch of the harbour, Address is constantly busy whatever the time of year.
-There’s a happy buzz around Address with the locals of Fethiye playing tavla (backgammon) and drinking çay (Turkish tea) or beer.
+There’s a happy buzz around Address with the locals of Fethiye playing tavla (backgammon) and drinking çay (Turkish tea), Turkish coffee or beer.
 Good food, too.
 (Open all year.)

 Iksirci Tezcan: Next to the blue culture centre.
 The masters of the tost.
 We love sitting here with a mixed tost, washed down with freshly pressed, mixed fruit juice.
 Mixed orange and pomegranate juice is a favourite.
 Super cheap.
 (Open all year.)

 Cafe Park Teras: Beautiful views over Fethiye.
 Lift access up to the terrace and difficult to leave once you’re up there.
 (Open all year.)

 Hello Büfe: A Fethiye institution.
 Feed the fish and the seagulls while drinking a çay or a beer.
 Always busy.
 (Open all year.)

 Boğaziçi Restaurant: A very popular Fethiye restaurant.
 Always busy.
 Quality, reasonably priced Turkish food and drink.
 (Open all year.)

 Mancero Kitchen: If it’s a big slab of quality steak you’re after, this could be your place.
 Mediterranean cuisine also served.
 (Open all year.)

 Denizatı Restaurant: If you’re walking to Çalış from Fethiye, this is your last stop before Çalış.
 Decent food and prices.
-A great place for gözleme by the seaside and they also do a tasty, leisurely seafood meze.
+They do a tasty, leisurely seafood meze.
 A very pleasant breeze in summer!
 (Open all year.)

 Çalış Bars & Restaurants